dlr-pa/climaccf/README.md

 conda create -n env_climaccf
 conda activate env_climaccf
 ```
 1. Clone or download the repository.
-The ClimACCF source code is available on a public GitHub repository: https://github.com/dlr-pa/climaccf.git.
+The CLIMaCCF source code is available on a public GitHub repository: https://github.com/dlr-pa/climaccf.git.
 The easiest way to obtain it is to clone the repository using git: git clone https://github.com/dlr-pa/climaccf.git.

 2. Locate yourself in the CLIMaCCF (library folder) path, and run the following line, using terminal (MacOS and Linux) or cmd (Windows), which will install all dependencies:
 ```python